dav-bowie/eGainWidgetFinal/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📄 License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

-## 🆘 Support
+## Support

-For support and questions, please contact the development team or create an issue in the repository.
+For technical support or questions, please create an issue in the repository.